 Adult Jewish Learning

-A new Adult Jewish Learning year starts soon.
+A new Adult Jewish Learning year has begun.
 Click here to view our classes and events schedule for the 2018/5778 season.
-Check out our October highlights below.

 Intro to Judaism Course

-A new cohort of our Intro to Judaism course will begin on Wednesday evening, October 17th, taught by Cantor Buch, along with Rabbi Kupetz and Joey Angel-Field, our Rabbinic Intern.
+A new cohort of our Intro to Judaism course will begin on Wednesday evening, November 14th (note rescheduled date!), taught by Cantor Buch, along with Rabbi Kupetz and Joey Angel-Field, our Rabbinic Intern.
 Click here for more info about the class and here to register online.
 The 18-week course is free for the first session and $180 for the full 18-week course.